-Table 3: Stakeholder Roles and Responsibilities
+Table 5: Stakeholder Roles and Responsibilities

 Roles Responsibilities School Management Coordinate the waste strategy within the site; Organising internal waste audits/visual assessments on a regular basis; Ensure all waste service providers submit regular (i.e. monthly) reports on all equipment movements and waste quantities/weights; and Manage any non-compliances/complaints reported through waste audits.
-School Management or Grounds Keeper Ensuring effective signage, communication and education is provided to students, staff and cleaners; Providing staff/contractors with equipment manuals, training, health and safety procedures, risk assessments, and PPE to control hazards associated with all waste management activities; Ensuring site safety for students, visitors, staff and contractors; Abiding by all relevant OH&S legislation, regulations, and guidelines; Assessing any manual handling risks and prepare a manual handling control plan for waste and bin transfers; Preventing storm water pollution by taking necessary precautions (securing Bin room, preventing overfilling of bins) Cleaning and transporting of bins as required; Organising, maintaining and cleaning the general and recycled waste holding area; Organising both garbage and recycled waste pick-ups as required; Organising replacement or maintenance requirements for bins; Organising bulky goods collection when required; and Investigating and ensuring prompt clean-up of illegally dumped waste materials.
+School Management or Grounds Keeper Ensuring effective signage, communication and education is provided to students, staff and cleaners; Providing staff/contractors with equipment manuals, training, health and safety procedures, risk assessments, and PPE to control hazards associated with all waste management activities; Ensuring site safety for students, visitors, staff and contractors; Abiding by all relevant OH&S legislation, regulations, and guidelines; Assessing any manual handling risks and prepare a manual handling control plan for waste and bin transfers; Preventing storm water pollution by taking necessary precautions (securing Bin Storage Area, preventing overfilling of bins) Cleaning and transporting of bins as required; Organising both garbage and recycled waste pick-ups as required; Organising bulky goods collection when required; and Investigating and ensuring prompt clean-up of illegally dumped waste materials.
 Cleaners, Staff and Students Dispose of all general waste and recycling in the allocated MGBs provided; Ensure adequate separation of general waste and recycling; and Comply with the provisions of Council and the OWMP.
 Private Waste Contractor Provide a reliable and appropriate waste collection service; Provide feedback to school management regarding contamination of recycling; and Work with school management to customise waste systems where possible.
-Gardening/ Landscaping Contractor Remove all garden organic waste generated during gardening maintenance activities for recycling at an offsite location.
+Gardening/ Landscaping Contractor • Remove all garden organic waste generated during gardening maintenance activities for recycling at an offsite location.